Steps of the eviction process in Iowa:

 Year-to-Year | 30 Days |

-In Iowa, if a tenant commits a lease violation, health violation or a safety violation the landlord can serve them a 7-Day Notice to Cure or Vacate.
-This eviction notice gives the tenant 7 calendar days to fix the issue or move out.
+In Iowa, if a tenant commits a lease violation or does not uphold their legal responsibilities, the landlord can serve them a 7-Day Notice To Comply or Vacate.
+This eviction notice gives the tenant 7 days to fix the issue or move out.

-In Iowa, if a tenant corrects a lease violation, but commits the same violation within a six-month period, the landlord must give a 7-Day Notice to Quit.
-This eviction notice gives the tenant 7 calendar days to move out.
+In Iowa, if a tenant repeats a lease violation within a 6-month period, the landlord can serve them a 7-Day Notice To Vacate.
+This eviction notice gives the tenant 7 days to move out without the chance to fix the issue.

-In Iowa, if a tenant commits illegal activity or has not corrected the health or safety issue after the first notice, the landlord must give a 3-Day Notice to Quit.
-This eviction notice gives the tenant 3 calendar days to move out.
+In Iowa, if a tenant commits illegal activity or demonstrates a clear and present danger to other persons, the landlord can serve them a 3-Day Notice of Termination.
+This eviction notice gives the tenant 3 days to move out without the chance to fix the issue.

 Step 2: Landlord Files Lawsuit with Court